F-i-f/flatpak-shared-modules-fif/README.md

 This repository contains commonly shared modules and is intended to be used as a git submodule.
+Note that it includes the [FlatHub shared-modules](https://github.com/flathub/shared-modules) as a git submodule.

 To use shared modules for packaging an application, add the submodule:

 ```
 git submodule add https://github.com/F-i-f/flatpak-shared-modules-fif.git shared-modules-fif
+git submodule update --init --recursive
 ```

 Then modules from this repository can be specified in a manifest JSON file like this: